Digital Grotesque I (2013)

 Fabrication: Castles Made of Sand

-The application of 3D printing technology in architecture has up to now been limited to prototyping or producing small-scale models.
+The application of 3D-printing technology in architecture has up to now been limited to prototyping or producing small-scale models.
 Material costs are high, machines have limited scales, and the majority of materials are not strong enough to fulfill construction requirements.

 Sand-printing technology has recently emerged as an additive manufacturing technique that overcomes these limitations.
 This technology is currently used primarily to create casting forms for industrial applications.
 Yet it has unique features that make it suitable to create architectural components.
-Specifically, it allows the fabrication of large-scale elements (currently up to 8 cubic meters in size) with high resolution and accuracy at a competitive price and in short period of time.
-In compression, these printed elements behave similarly to natural sandstone
+Specifically, it allows the fabrication of large-scale elements (currently up to 8 cubic meters in size) with high resolution and accuracy at a competitive price and in a short period of time.
+Under compression, these printed elements behave similarly to natural sandstone

 Schematic of overall structure and of individual bricks

 After printing, loose sand that has not been bound is vacuumed out of the print box, and remaining grains of sand are brushed or blown off the printed forms.
+This leaves only the bonded structure intact.

 De-sanding of printed elements

 Natural sandstone has been used as building material since prehistoric times.
 Cathedrals, temples and other ornamental structures were often constructed with sandstone, as it is a relatively soft material that is easy to work while still having structural resistance.
-3D printed sandstone has very similar properties once it is post-processed.
+3D-printed sandstone has very similar properties once it is post-processed.

 Spraying of water-based paint